jaxzin/arduino_osc/README.txt

 There are three different UDP libraries included:

 UdpBytewise mimics byte-by-byte reading and writing of packets as used in the Serial and Wire libraries of Arduino.
 This library has a small footprint and offers continuity with existing programming models, but it has some limitations as packet boundaries are ignored by the read function.
-For writing, when the maximum packet length is exceeded, users can choose to either truncate the packet or auto-split into multiple packets.
+While assembling packets, when the maximum packet buffer length is exceeded, users can choose to either truncate the packet or auto-split into multiple packets.

 UdpString uses Tom Igoe/Hernando Barragan's WString library for packets.
-This library offer high-level abstractions that preserve packet boundaries.
-However, it is currently rather large and does not leave much space for the user's sketch.
+This library offers high-level abstractions that preserve packet boundaries.
+However, it is currently rather large and does not leave much space for the user's sketch on ATmega168.
+The library also doesn't lend itself to dealing with binary strings as many underlying functions depend on strcpy/strcmp/etc which all assume zero-terminated strings.
+A nice feature: if incoming messages exceed String capacity, the String is automatically resized to prevent overflow.
 The package contains a redistribution of WString for this library.

 UdpRaw is a thin wrapper around the UDP functions offered by the socket.c file in the Ethernet library - it uses raw byte buffers to send/receive packets.
 This library has the smallest footprint but is most challenging to use for novices.
+If incoming packets exceed buffer capacity, the packets are truncated to fit into the buffer and an error code is returned to alert the application.

 Examples for sending/receiving packets for each of these three libraries are included in /libraries/Ethernet/examples/.